-If a response is mandatory, Owkin will explain the consequences of non-response to customers, partners and contacts.
+If a response is mandatory, Owkin will explain the consequences of non-response to clients, partners and contacts.

 17. Right of use

-Owkin is assigned by customers, partners and contacts a right to use and process their Personal Data for the aforementioned purposes.
+Owkin is assigned by clients, partners and contacts a right to use and process their Personal Data for the aforementioned purposes.

 However, any data supplemented by the processing and analysis of Owkin, otherwise known as supplemented data, shall remain the exclusive property of Owkin (usage analysis, statistics, etc.).

 18. Data processors